mbaleonar/cse15l-lab-reports/Lab Report 5.md

 ```
 javac -cp $CPATH *.java 2> errors.txt
 ```
-After doing some research, 2> outputs the standard error, which should also clean up the terminal from a bunch of error messages, and so I created an if statement for an unsuccessful compilation:
+After doing some research, 2> outputs the standard error, which should also clean up the terminal from a bunch of error messages, and so I created an if statement for an successful compilation:
 ```
 if [ $? = "0" ]
 then